 CASL has complex provisions around express and implied consent, and a myriad of technical exceptions.
 And a need to be able to prove that any given email has the necessary consent or exemption.

 Penalties for non-compliance with CASL are significant.
 Businesses can be fined up to $10,000,000.
 Director and officers are liable if they participate in or acquiesce to violations.

-Your business or non-profit can avoid these risks by becoming compliant with CASL.
+Your business can avoid these risks by becoming CASL compliant.
 You can continue to use email and other forms of electronic messaging in a lawful manner, maximize your number of express consents, and reduce the risk of director and officer liability.